 Standard variable vs fixed rate – which energy tariff should you go for?

-In the past fixed-rate energy deals were usually cheaper than the default standard variable tariff.
+In the past fixed-rate energy tariffs were usually cheaper than the default standard variable tariff.
 That all changed with the energy crisis.

-If forecasts continue to fall, will a fixed-rate tariff, which will lock in the unit price you pay for electricity and gas and remain unchanged until the fixed period ends, be worthwhile?
+If wholesale costs continue to fall, we may see energy suppliers once more launch fixed-rate tariffs, which lock in the unit price you pay for electricity and gas and remain unchanged until the fixed period ends.

 Here, we explain what you need to know if you're considering a fixed energy tariff.

-With a fixed rate tariff, what you pay per energy unit used is fixed for a set period - typically 12 to 18 months.
-Guaranteeing that the cost of your energy will not go up for a set amount of time.
+With a fixed-rate tariff, what you pay per energy unit used is fixed for a set period - typically 12 to 18 months.
+This guarantees the cost of your energy will not go up for a set amount of time.

 Your monthly bill depends on how much energy you actually use, but you are protected from gas price rises, which when they go up, won’t affect how much you pay because you will have locked into a fixed price.